PPM Logo

 "Visiting" appointments are normally for short-term periods of up to one or two years and are subject to annual reappointment.
 Therefore, appointees to Visiting titles should submit proposals for a period of support that coincides with their current term of appointment.
 If the proposal end date exceeds the end date of the Visiting appointee's current appointment, the proposal should stipulate, by name, a qualifying Co-Principal Investigator who is willing and able to assume the functions as the Principal Investigator and devote adequate time to head the work should the "Visiting" appointee sever connections with the University prior to the proposal termination date.

-To request an exception, a written justification must be submitted by the Department Chair or ORU Director via the Dean, School of Medicine, or Vice Chancellor-Marine Sciences (if appropriate), to the Vice Chancellor for Research for approval.
-In order to insure timely review and final decision, requests should be received in the appropriate Vice Chancellor's or Dean's office ten (10) business days prior to the agency due date for proposal submittal.
+To request an exception, a written justification must be submitted via the applicable online system by the Department Chair or ORU Director via the Executive Vice Chancellor, Vice Chancellor-Health Science, or Vice Chancellor-Marine Sciences (if appropriate), to the Vice Chancellor for Research and Innovation for approval.
+To ensure timely review and final decision, requests should be received in the appropriate Vice Chancellor’s office ten (10) business days prior to the agency due date for proposal submittal.
 The written justification must include the information outlined in Exhibit B and a current curriculum vitae or bio-bibliography.
-A full-sized copy of the form may be requested by e-mailing aafsahi@ucsd.

 Comply with eligibility requirements for submission of proposals for extramural support, coordinate exception procedure, and prepare the written requests with documented justification.

-Verify that Principal Investigator is eligible or that exception has been approved prior to proposal submittal.
+Verify that Principal Investigator is eligible or that the exception has been approved prior to proposal submittal.

-Review requests for exception, insure completeness and compliance with policy, and forward a recommendation to the Vice Chancellor-Research five (5) days prior to the agency due date.
+Review requests for exception, ensure completeness and compliance with policy and forward a recommendation to the Vice Chancellor-Research and Innovation five (5) days prior to the agency due date.

 SUMMARY OF ELIGIBILITY STATUS